pappasam/vim-filetype-formatter/README.md

 - Keeps your Vim cursor in a sane location after the formatter has run
 - Gives you configurable access to clear logging so you can see how and why any formatter is/isn't working
 - Ability to chain formatters together with Unix pipes
-- Works on visually-selected ranges, perfectly for formatters that accept ranges, and imperfectly even for code formatters **without** range support!
+- Works on visually-selected ranges for formatters that accept ranges, and even for code formatters **without** explicit range support!
+- Sane, yet override-able, defaults
 - Simple, extendable codebase

 ## Installation